Reinventing Strategic Planning

 Reinventing vs Reengineering

-There has been much talk in the past 10 years about the term "reengineering this" or "reengineering that."
-However, the Haines Centre for Strategic Management believes that what we have done over the past 13 years is "re-invented" the Strategic Planning Process.
-We differentiate our work frorn reengineering because our re-inventing process started with a blank sheet of paper.
-We then completely re-invented a new Strategic Planning Process based on Systems Thinking for the first time.
-We turned it into a 21st Century Yearly Strategic Management System and Cycle that high performance organizations use - resulting inmany fundamental differences from the past.
+There has been much talk in recent years about the term "reengineering this" or "reengineering that."
+Well, we at the Haines Centre for Strategic Management have over the past 2 decades "re-invented" the Strategic Planning Process.
+Our work is differentiated frorn reengineering in that our re-inventing process started with a blank sheet of paper.
+We then completely re-invented a new and more effective Strategic Planning Process that is for the first time based on Systems Thinking.
+The Strategic Planning Process was then turned it into a Yearly Strategic Management System and Cycle for high performance organizations, with significant fundamental differences from past and outdated strategic planning processes.

-Goal #3: Build and sustain high performance over the long term.
+Goal #3: Sustain high performance over the long term.

 The Re-Inventing Process

-Once we concluded this research, we built our first Strategic Planning and Change models using the A-B-C-D-E locators.
-Preceding our first finished model, we did a critique and analysis of numerous drafts by many leading practitioners and experts in the field.
-We used the Delphi Technique over and over again, then tested the model in real time with clients and in training programs.
+Once the research was concluded, we built our first Strategic Planning and Change models using the ABC Model.
+Preceding the first finished model, the Partners at that time did a critique and analysis of numerous drafts by many leading practitioners and experts in the field.
+They used the Delphi Technique over and over again, then tested the model in real time with clients and in training programs.

 Once we felt we knew enough and had perfected the frameworks successfully with clients for a period of years, we wrote two books on the topic.
 One is called Reinventing Strategic Planning - the Systems Thinking Approach and the other is called Strategic Planning Simplified.
 This writing forced us to continue to clarify all points of our practice in order to put them into writing in an elegantly simple way for the reader.